-Pharmacy students should refer to the University Catalog for information on Background Check Policies.
+Pharmacy students should refer to the University Catalog for information on background check policies.

-NOTE: All pharmacy students are required to have a criminal background check (CBC) report on file with the School's Office of Experiential Education (OEE).
-All enrolled students in the Doctor of Pharmacy program will also be required to complete additional, annual criminal history checks prior to enrolling for their next academic year.
-Please note the criminal background check is MANDATORY.
-Information from the CBC must be on file with the Office of Experiential Education.
-Additional background checks may be required of external institutional partnerships (clinical site partners) prior to confirming eligibility to participate/participation in experiential activities.
+NOTE: All students are required to have a criminal background check (CBC) report on file with WCU's Office of Experiential Education (OEE).
+All enrolled students in the Doctor of Pharmacy program will also be required to complete additional annual criminal history checks prior to enrolling for their next academic year.
+Please note that the criminal background check is MANDATORY.
+Information from the CBC must be on file with the OEE.
+Additional background checks may be required for external institutional partnerships (clinical site partners) prior to confirming eligibility to participate in experiential activities.
 Financial and other responsibilities for these CBCs are the sole responsibility of the student.

-Technical Standards for a Student Pharmacist
+Technical Standards for a Student-Pharmacist

 A student should be able to perform the following essential functions in a reasonable and independent manner.
-The term "independent" means that a candidate's judgment and activities cannot be assisted or performed by someone else's skills, professional knowledge or integrative or interpretive abilities, but does not preclude the use of reasonable technological, physical or mechanical accommodations by the student.
-Technical standards in pharmacy require that students must have the ability to demonstrate the following:
+The term "independent" means that a candidate's judgment and activities cannot be assisted or performed by someone else's skills, professional knowledge, or integrative or interpretive abilities but does not preclude the use of reasonable technological, physical, or mechanical accommodations by the student.
+Technical standards in pharmacy require that students have the ability to demonstrate the following: